Simon Luckhurst.com

 We shot in the house of my friend Tans.
 If you look carefully you'll see her photo on the wall above the lounge.
 She would have liked to have appeared in it, but in a move obviously allied with that of a certain eldest daughter, Tans decided that the week of filming would be the best time to travel to the nearest thing that Australia has to Germany, ie Adelaide.

-This film was a change from my normal style of film, in that I think it is actually quite good, and of course it's a drama.
-I felt it was important to make a drama so people could watch it and then nod knowingly to each other and mutter remarks relating to 'his move away from the early comedies...'
+I felt it was important to make a drama so people could watch it and then nod knowingly to each other and then mutter to themselves about the 'move away from his early comedies...'

 I had a whole other song in mind entirely for what are now the two songs that appear in the movie.
-When it came to editing, the other song just didn't work, although I had Murray angrily singing alone in his bathroom with the recorder in a vain attempt to assist.
-As it was, his song "Anger," which I eventually used, was far, far better.
-To learn more about Murray and his music, visit his My Space page.
+When it came to editing, the other song just didn't work, although I had Murray Cox angrily singing alone in his bathroom with his recorder in a vain attempt to assist.
+As it was, his song Anger, which I eventually used, was far, far better.
 It says something of his songs that by the end of post production most of Relativity had made themselves a copy of his album.

-Astute viewers will note that Genevieve Davis, who appears in the film with her daughter Maya, sings backup on "Anger."
-Even more astute viewers will note that Genevieve's partner, DJ, worked the clapper for this production, after having appeared in both "Crapfest" and "The Buns of Navarone."
+Astute viewers will note that the gorgeous Genevieve Davis, who appears in the film with her daughter Maya, sings backup on Anger.

 Watch the Movie